DevIncept/ML_Module-1/ML_Introduction.md

 Machine Learning has numerous applications in our daily life.
 We see the use of machine learning everyday but are not aware of it.
 Some examples where machine learning is applied are:
 ```
-1. Face detection and finger print detection in our smartphones for unlocking our devices
+1. Face detection and fingerprint detection in our smartphones for unlocking our devices
 2. Recommendations in social media sites on the basis of our browsing history
 3. Fraud transactions detection system used by banks
 4. Netflix movies recommendation on the basis of our watch history